sjl/.plan/README.markdown

 genome but it complains that it requires the genome to be uncompressed.
 Tried to trick it into working by psubbing `zcat` but that didn't work.
 Gave up and decompressed the damn reference.

+Once the genome index was built, started aligning the reads.
+It failed right away complaining about a zero-length read.  `zcat | grep`ing showed the read as being there in both files, *but* I bet this was an issue of the pairs getting out of sync because we grepped out the overrepresented sequences naively.
+Tried restarting the alignment on the original data and it's still going, so that's probably it.
+Need to figure out how to filter those bad reads properly tomorrow.